TECH3015/lectures/coursework-02.md

 ## Overview

-Worth **60%** of the module total, your second coursework will see you produce an individual website or web-based work.
+The website and report together are worth **60%** of the overall module total, your second coursework will see you produce an individual website or web-based work.

 You are encouraged to seek feedback about your ongoing work from your lab tutor throughout the second semester.

-### Website
+### Website (60% of CW 2)

 In semester 1 you designed and prototyped a modern web app or website.
 For this coursework you will create a responsive website—based on your work so far—using HTML, CSS and JavaScript.